A Home Widget (iOS / Android) for Fleeting Notes

 - Add the home widget on iOS or Android

 - Install the Fleeting Notes plugin within Obsidian and set up syncHow to Sync Fleeting Notes with ObsidianFleeting Notes is a separate network of notes outside of Obsidian.
 The goal of this plugin sync both these networks of notes into one!
 Below are step-by-step instructions on how to do this.
-Note: If you are using Android, consider using local file sync to keep your notes synced.
+Also, checkout my youtube video if you like that format better.
 Installation / Setup 1.
 Before you begin, you'll need to create an account in the Fleeting Notes App.
 You can do this by navigating to the settings and registering.
 Fleeting Notes authentication form 1.
-Go to Sett, or just setup local sync with the filesystemAn alternative (local only) sync solution for the Fleeting Notes AppIn the upcoming version of Fleeting Notes (v0.5.0), local sync is going to make an appearance!
+Go to Settings > Community Plugin an, or just setup local sync with the filesystemAn alternative (local only) sync solution for the Fleeting Notes AppIn the upcoming version of Fleeting Notes (v0.5.0), local sync is going to make an appearance!
 In other words, notes taken will automatically be synced to local storage specified by you.
 That's cool and all, but what does that mean for you?
 First off, it means that your notes are automatically backed up locally.
 This means that even if you uninstalled Fleeting Notes, notes will be stored in markdown files in your local storage.
 A second advantage is that other local markdown note-taking applica

 - Take notes from the home widget and watch them populate in Obsidian